News: BAME bereavement fund launched by Churchill Fellow

-Equality campaigner Patrick Vernon OBE (2018 Fellow) has launched a special fund to help BAME families bereaved by Covid-19, as NHS statistics show that BAME communities are suffering higher rates of CV19 fatalities than the national average.
+Equality campaigner Patrick Vernon OBE (CF 2018) has launched a special fund to help BAME families bereaved by Covid-19, as NHS statistics show that BAME communities are suffering higher rates of CV19 fatalities than the national average.

 “We already know a lot of frontline staff from transport, NHS, care homes and retail - especially from BAME backgrounds - have died as part of their role and duty in making us safe.” - Patrick Vernon, Fellow

 “Emerging reports are that 35% of BAME have the virus and thus will be potentially disportionately affected in the death rate" explained Patrick.
 “I know this from my own experience as my sister’s partner died a week ago of the virus and we are grieving as a family.”